 Water is most common solvent for the labeling.
 If NHS ester is poorly soluble, it can be added as a solution in DMSO or DMF to a solution of protein in water, adjusted to pH 8.3-8.5.
 Note that DMF must not contain amines (and thus should have no odor).

 We recommend using the following general protocol for the labeling of biomolecules with NHS esters produced by Lumiprobe.

 NHS_ester_weight [mg] = 8 × amino_compound_weight [mg] × NHS_ester_molar_weight [Da] / amino_compound_molar_weight [Da].

 8 is molar excess of NHS ester.
 It is experimental value for mono-labeling, suitable for many common proteins and peptides.
 However, in some cases using less or more NHS ester is required.
 It depends on protein structure, reagent, and solubility.
 Molar weight of Lumiprobe products can be found on corresponding product pages.

-For example, to label 3 mg of insulin (molar weight 69300 Dalton) with Cy5 NHS ester (molar weight 592 Dalton), and obtain maximum yield of mono-labeled product, one should use
+For example, to label 3 mg of BSA (molar weight 69300 Dalton) with Cy5 NHS ester (molar weight 592 Dalton), and obtain maximum yield of mono-labeled product, one should use

 of Cy5 dye NHS ester.

 Determine volume of reaction mixture.
 The labeling can be performed on any scale from nanomols to dozens of grams.
 When the scale is low, use minimal volume (10-20 uL).
 Higher concentrations (1-10 mg of amino-biomolecule per mL of mixture) are optimal.